kormyen/ardusamber/003-128x128-Clock/README.md

 ### Usage

+- Press the buttons until time is correct
 - Enjoy

 ## Dependencies

-The code makes use of the [TFT_ILI9163C](https://github.com/sumotoy/TFT_ILI9163C) to control the LCD and [TimeLib](https://github.com/PaulStoffregen/Time) for timekeeping functionality.
+The code makes use of the [TFT_ILI9163C](https://github.com/sumotoy/TFT_ILI9163C) and [Adafruit-GFX-Library](https://github.com/adafruit/Adafruit-GFX-Library/) to control the LCD and [TimeLib](https://github.com/PaulStoffregen/Time) for time manipulation.